Project Showcase

 Me posing in a phone booth behind some guy and his dog.

 Well, what can I say?
 I’ve always enjoyed playing video games and decided to pursue making them as a career.
 I began by doing art and animation while studying at NMSU.
 From there, I decided to learn some programming, mostly by making Flash games.
-I was able to expand on that knowledge while pursuing a master’s degree at Northeastern University, where I studied Game Design.
+I was able to expand on that knowledge while pursuing a master’s degree at Northeastern University, where I concentrated my studies on Game Design.
 Shortly after, I was hired at New Mexico State University, where I helped design and program educational games for over ten years.
 Most recently, I’ve been working on virtual reality simulations for healthcare professionals.

 As you can probably tell from my website, I have a lot of creative interests.
 I enjoy learning and challenging myself.
 On a typical weekend you might find me writing, painting, playing games, jotting down ideas for my own games, or enjoying the great outdoors while hiking or kayaking with my wife and puppies.